rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 ```

 > [!NOTE] How is all this information useful?
-> This gives insight how a container uses namespace feature from linux.
+> This gives insight on how a container uses namespace feature from linux.
 We can
 > start our own container(with debug tools) which joins the same namespace as
 > the target contianer for troubleshooting purpose.
 >